microsoft/DirectXTK/README.md

 ## Release Notes

+* As of the August 2021 release, **MakeSpriteFont** requires the .NET version 4.7.2 targeting pack to be installed to build.
+For VS 2017, this is an optional individual component *.NET Framework 4.7.2 development tools* (``Microsoft.Net.Component.4.7.2.TargetingPack``).

-* Starting with the June 2020 release, this library makes use of typed enum bitmask flags per the recommendation of the _C++ Standard_ section *17.5.2.1.3 Bitmask types*.
+* Starting with the June 2020 release, this library makes use of [typed enum bitmask flags](https://walbourn.github.io/modern-c++-bitmask-types/) per the recommendation of the _C++ Standard_ section *17.5.2.1.3 Bitmask types*.
 This may have *breaking change* impacts to client code:

   * You cannot pass the ``0`` literal as your flags value.
 Instead you must make use of the appropriate default enum value: ``AudioEngine_Default``, ``SoundEffectInstance_Default``, ``ModelLoader_Clockwise``, or ``WIC_LOADER_DEFAULT``.